New York Red Bulls: Supporters

 The Red Bulls have designated some sections of Sports Illustrated Stadium as supporter specific.
 These included sections 101 for the Empire Supporters Club, 102 for the Viking Army, and 133 for Torcida 96.
 Sections 133, 101, and 102 are collectively known as the "South Ward".
 In 2019, the club remodeled the South Ward as 'safe-standing' sections.

 The groups organize away trips to every match, often chartering buses to games in New England, Philadelphia and Washington, as well as special subway trips to derbies at New York City.
 ESC also holds multiple watch parties for each away games at bars in Manhattan and New Jersey.
 Both ESC and Viking Army traditionally hold a tailgate in the parking lot outside Sports Illustrated Stadium before every home match, while Torcida meet at The Greenroom in Harrison, with all three combining in the parking lot to complete the march to the match.

+Red Bull GmbH became the target of a supporter campaign after Petke's dismissal, highlighted by a billboard alongside Interstate 280 near the stadium that showed Petke lifting the Supporters' Shield above the slogans "#RedBullOut" and "Our Legend, Our Club".